syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Getting-Started.md

 ---
 layout: post
-title: Getting Started with WPF Pdf Viewer control | Syncfusion
+title: Getting Started with WPF PDF Viewer Control | Syncfusion
-description: Learn here about getting started with Syncfusion Essential Studio WPF Pdf Viewer control, its elements and more.
+description: Learn here all about getting started with Syncfusion Essential Studio WPF PDF Viewer control, its elements and more.
 platform: wpf
 control: PDF Viewer
 documentation: ug
 ---

-# Getting Started with WPF Pdf Viewer
+# Getting Started with WPF PDF Viewer Control

 This section explains how to create an application that displays a PDF file using the [WPF PDF Viewer](https://www.syncfusion.com/wpf-controls/pdf-viewer).